arup-group/pqm-hellebores/README.md

 **Raspberry Pi Pico**

-Use Thonny on your desktop or laptop computer to install MicroPython on the Pico and verify that you have local REPL access to the microcontroller via a USB cable.
+Requires Thonny on your laptop computer to install MicroPython on the Pico and verify that you have local REPL access to the microcontroller via a USB cable.

 ## Installation
 **Raspberry PI SD card**

 Prepare the SD card using Raspberry Pi Imager.
 As a convenience, a USB stick with Raspberry Pi OS can be prepared first, plugged in the Pi and then that image booted to write to an in-situ SD card -- avoids the need to remove ribbon cable.
-If using this method, note that an non-initialised Pico must be unplugged from the Pi USB port for this to work.
+If using this method, note that a non-initialised Pico must be unplugged from the Pi USB port for this to work.
 Set a project specific password.
 Enable the option for remote SSH access.
 Set the wifi country, SSID and password to be used for initial access.